ID56/ID56.github.io/_pages/about.md

 My research interests include:

-1. Efficient deep learning methods, TinyML
-2. Deep generative adversarial networks
-3. Deep learning applications in vision, audio, human kinematics
+- Computer Vision and Deep learning applications in audio and  human kinematics
+- TinyML and efficient deep learning algorithms
+- Deep generative adversarial networks
+- Representation learning

+You may reach me at: mashrur [at] intelligentmachin [dot] es, or mashrurmahmud [at] iut [dash] dhaka [dot] edu